samkivioja/Convolutions-and-Content-Aware-Image-Resizing/README.md

 # Convolutions and Content Aware Image Resizing With Seams

-This project demonstrates how to apply convolution operations to a dataset, such as a matrix of numbers or an image, using Julia.
+This project explores **convolution**, **seam carving**, and **seam adding** for image resizing and manipulation in a PLuto notebook using Julia.
+The notebook is designed to work within the Julia programming language and leverages Pluto.jl for interactive, reactive coding.

+## Convolution

 Convolution is a common technique in data processing and image manipulation, used to extract features, apply filters, and modify the dataset in various ways.

-## Convolution

 Convolution is performed by sliding a small matrix, known as a **kernel** or **filter**, over each position in the dataset and calculating an output for each position based on the weighted combination of neighboring values.
 Here’s how it works: